-Chinese judge labels Trump 'public enemy of the rule of law'
+Chinese judge says Trump is an enemy 'of the rule of law'

-BEIJING (AP) — A top Chinese judge has labeled Donald Trump a “public enemy of the rule of law” over his insults directed at a U.S. judge who suspended the president’s travel ban.
+BEIJING (AP) — A judge in China’s top court has labeled Donald Trump an enemy “of the rule of law” over his insults directed at a U.S. judge who temporarily blocked the president’s travel ban, saying Trump had set a poor example as head of the world’s leading democracy.

-Supreme People’s Court Judge He Fan’s blog post came after Trump went on Twitter to denigrate James Robart as a “so-called judge” whose “ridiculous” decision opened the country to potential terror attacks.
+Supreme People’s Court Judge He Fan’s blog post came after Trump went on Twitter on Saturday to denigrate James Robart as a “so-called judge” whose “ridiculous” decision opened the country to potential terror attacks.

 In his post, dated Sunday, He wrote that under the U.S. system’s separation of powers, a president who is dealt a judicial defeat should bear the loss silently rather than lash out at the judge in question.

-Recent remarks by China’s top judge that the concept of judicial independence was an “erroneous Western ideal” unsuited to China have reignited debates on the topic within Chinese legal communities.
+The widely reported controversy surrounding Trump’s ban follows recent remarks by China’s top judge that the concept of judicial independence was an “erroneous Western ideal” unsuited to China — seen as a demand for obedience from the ruling Communist Party’s leaders.
+Those comments have reignited a debate on the topic within China’s legal community, which is in general tightly bound to uphold the party line.

 Most Read Stories